Vision statement expresses organization’s ultimate objectives.

-Not all the visions are equally good.
-Some of them are very generic or focus on financial objectives and as a result, poorly motivates employees.
-But if a company puts enough efforts in creating vision statement, it results into following benefits:
+Not all visions are equally good.
+Some of them are very generic or focus mainly on financial objectives and, as a result, poorly motivate employees.
+But if a company puts enough effort into creating a vision statement, it results in the following benefits:

 Writing the statement

 Step 1.
 Gather a team of managers, employees and shareholders.
-Vision is the statement that must be understood by employees of all levels.
-As many people as possible should be involved in the process because involvement leads to stronger commitment to company’s vision.
-After choosing the people that will be involved you should also distribute several articles to them about what is organization’s vision and ask everyone to read them as a background.
+Vision is the statement that employees of all levels must understand.
+As many people as possible should be involved in the process because involvement leads to a stronger commitment to the company’s vision.
+After choosing the people that will be involved, you should also distribute several articles to them about what is the organization’s vision and ask everyone to read them as a background.